chalswater/Energy_EAPM/README.md

-# Energy_EAPM
+# Energy-restricted EAPM
-Codes to reproduce the results reported in the paper titled: "The role of entanglement in energy-restricted communication and randomness generation"
+The codes listed in this repository are used to reproduce the results reported in the paper titled: "The role of entanglement in energy-restricted communication and randomness generation".